csstools/postcss-font-magician/README.md

 ## Coming Soon

-This plugin is still in beta.
-Look forward more magic, like:
+This plugin is still in beta, so look forward to more magic, like:

 - Automagical support for adjacent fonts.
 - <s>Automagical support for the Google Font foundry.</s>